aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * The Y endstop doesn't hit well with some XY joiners.
 Other holders are around like [HyperCube Y end-stop by imstrng](https://www.thingiverse.com/thing:2123488) or [Hypercube Y axis end stop by JOES_PARTS](https://www.thingiverse.com/thing:2390449)
-* It may be better to use the smaller type of switch and mount on the extrusion: [Hypercube Improved Y Endstop by n9jcv](https://www.thingiverse.com/thing:2230378)
+* It may be better to use the smaller type of limit switch and mount on the extrusion: [Hypercube Improved Y Endstop by n9jcv](https://www.thingiverse.com/thing:2230378)
-* The X endstop doesn't hit well sometimes either.
+* The X endstop doesn't hit well sometimes either, especially with larger 20T pulleys.
 Try: [JeSc HyperCube X-End Stop add-on by jschun](https://www.thingiverse.com/thing:2386196)

 ## HyperCube Evolution Remix

-The HyperCube Evolution by Scott3D is a remix of the original design, adding a stronger 3030 outer frame, more options for X and Y rail sizes, 12mm Z rods for strength, a dual Z screw option for larger beds, and a parametric design scaled up easier.
+The HyperCube Evolution by Scott3D is a remix of the original design, adding a stronger 3030 outer frame, more options for X and Y rail sizes, 12mm Z rods for strength, a dual Z screw option for larger beds, and a parametric design which scales up easier.

 * [HyperCube Evolution by Scott_3D](http://www.thingiverse.com/thing:2254103)